What is the mission of your practice?

 Are you knowledgable about complex care and geriatrics, dementia and aging?

 Yes.
-I am a general internist and practiced hospital medicine for 20 years where the majority of patients had complex medical issues including issues related to dementia and aging.
-I have received continuing medical education through Harvard Medical School as a Reynolds Foundation Advancing Geriatrics Education (AGE) scholar.
+I am a general internist and have practiced hospital medicine for 20 years where the majority of patients had complex medical issues including issues related to dementia and aging.
+I have received enhanced training for internists in geriatrics through Harvard Medical School.

 Are you knowledgable about how to help me avoid ED visits and hospital readmissions?

 Yes.
-I wrote the book on reducing hospital readmissions for the United States Agency for Healthcare Research and Quality and have led state and national initiatives to improve care across the country.
-In 2024, I received a national award for innovation and excellence in enhancing the lives of America’s seniors through clinical leadership, policy vision and by superior example.
-Through my practice, I hope to share my expertise with patients in my community.
+I wrote the book on reducing hospital readmissions for the United States Agency for Healthcare Research and Quality and I lead initiatives to improve healthcare delivery across the country.
+I received a national award for excellence in enhancing the lives of America’s seniors for this work.

-I have a PCP and I don’t want to leave that practice entirely.
+I have a PCP and I don’t want to leave that insurance-based practice.
 Can I still work with you?

 Yes.
-It is very common to have a PCP that you see once a year and don’t see or communicate directly with the rest of the year.
-I understand how the healthcare system works and I can serve as a member of your healthcare team, whether I am officially your “PCP” or not.
+I can serve a member of your healthcare team.
 I am available to help, listen, explain, clarify and contribute to your optimal health.

 What healthcare system are you affiliated with?